Mucus Relief Complete Side Effects

 18. "Product Information.
 Robitussin (guaifenesin)."
 Wyeth-Ayerst Laboratories, Philadelphia, PA.

-Not all side effects for Mucus Relief Complete may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Mucus Relief Complete may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Mucus Relief Complete (acetaminophen / dextromethorphan / guaifenesin / phenylephrine)